Hand Dominance and Congruence for Wrist-worn Haptics using Custom Voice-Coil Actuation: Results

+We analyzed the results using a two-way repeated-measures analysis of variance (RM-ANOVA) with dominance as within-subject and congruence as between-subject factors.

-PSE values indicate changes in stiffness intensity as it relate to changes in perceived sensation.
-Closer PSE values to the actual reference indicate better discrimination performance.
-Fig. \ref{fig:results} (a) shows the average PSEs for each experiment condition.
-We observed that PSEs are statistically significantly higher with H-WC than H-WNC but not different between DH and NDH nor their interactions (Table \ref{tab:study2results}).
+\textit{a) Point of Subjective Equality (PSEs)} relate to perceived sensation and stiffness intensity changes: closer PSEs to the reference indicate better discrimination performance.
+We observed that PSEs are statistically significantly higher with H-WC than H-WNC but not different between DH and NDH nor their interactions (Fig. \ref{fig:results} (a), Table \ref{tab:study2results}).

-We also performed an independent t-test to determine if there was a significant difference between the observed PSEs and the actual reference value (i.e., 65) for all four conditions.
-The results showed that the observed PSEs were statistically significantly different than the actual reference for H-WC conditions (DH-WC ($p = 0.020$) and NDH-WC ($p = 0.001$)) but not for H-WNC (DH-WNC ($p = 0.550$) and NDH-WNC ($p = 0.525$)) -- regardless of the hand dominance.
+We also performed independent t-tests between the PSEs and the reference value (i.e., 65) for all four conditions.
+The results showed that the PSEs were statistically significantly different than the actual reference for H-WC conditions (DH-WC ($p = 0.020$) and NDH-WC ($p = 0.001$)) but not for H-WNC (DH-WNC ($p = 0.550$) and NDH-WNC ($p = 0.525$)).